 Chambers America’s Leading Lawyers for Business has described Vince as “a well-prepared operator,” and noted that “clients appreciate his intelligence and tactics, which make a tough case seem a lot more manageable.”
 The International Who’s Who of Business Lawyers described him as “renowned for his litigation and dispute resolution counsel.”

-- Advises first-tier cyber insurers on contract language and coverage matters involving, for example, allocation of partially or jointly covered claims, difference in conditions, extended reporting periods, GDPR coverage or exclusions, internet media liability, mass accumulation exposures, system failure and dependent system failure, social engineering, other insurance clauses, war and terrorism exclusions, prior knowledge exclusions, retroactive date exclusions, and many other issues of interpretation.
+- Advises first-tier cyber insurers on contract language and coverage matters involving, for example, high-value ransomware attacks (including those with OFAC implications), allocation of partially or jointly covered claims, difference in conditions, extended reporting periods, GDPR coverage or exclusions, internet media liability, mass accumulation exposures, system failure and dependent system failure, social engineering, other insurance clauses, war and terrorism exclusions, prior knowledge exclusions, retroactive date exclusions, and many other issues of interpretation.

 - Drafted a groundbreaking manuscript cyber policy addressing business interruption.